Team

 Neil Patel

-PhD Graduate Student (NIH T32 GTP Fellow)
+PhD Candidate (NIH T32 GTP Fellow)

 Neil earned his B.S. in Biology from the University of North Georgia in 2020.
 After finishing his degree, he joined the Weiss Laboratory as a research technician at the Complex Carbohydrate Research Center.
 In late 2021, Neil joined the Biochemistry and Molecular Biology PhD program as a graduate research assistant.
 His doctoral research is focused on the epigenetic regulation of glycosaminoglycan biosynthesis in mammalian cells.